fauzaaulia/Rhs-Lang/README.md

 ## You Must Know

-> this language is created using the SLY library which is supported with PYTHON version 3.*
+[x] this language is created using the SLY library which is supported with PYTHON version 3.*
+[x] this language has the extension .rhs

 ## Command in Rhs-Lang